 Right to Request How We Communicate With You.
 You have the right to request that we communicate with you in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.
 To request confidential communications, you must make your request in writing to our Privacy Officer.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
 To obtain a paper copy of this notice, please request one in writing from our Privacy Officer at the address below.
 You may also obtain a copy of this notice on our website: www.ipg.com.

 If you believe your privacy rights have been violated, you may file a complaint with the Implantable Provider Group, Inc. or with the Secretary of the Department of Health and Human Services.
 All complaints must be submitted in writing.
-You will not be penalized or retaliated against for filing a complaint.
+You will not be retaliated against for filing a complaint.

 Implantable Provider Group, Inc.